 In all cases, the result tends to be the creation of an aversion to risk taking.
 Everyone is afraid to say or do what they need to in order to do the best job possible.
 They play it safe.
 Then one day, everyone wakes up, finds they can’t keep good people or the business has fallen into mediocrity and it is in a death spiral.

 Uncertainty about the organization’s direction is the easiest to deal with.
 The answer….communicate with your people.
-Now wasn’t that easy?
-A well thought out communications strategy is THE best way to effectively drive communication.
+Wasn’t that easy?
+Employee retention strategies do not have to be complex to be highly effective.
+A well thought out communications strategy is the best way to effectively drive communication.
 Don’t do it in a haphazard way.
-Sit down, strategize and develop a well layered approach using multiple types of communication.
+Sit down, strategically develop a well layered approach using multiple types of communication.
 By doing so, you make sure everyone hears the message multiple times and in different medium.
-Use the following list and you will cover 95% of what needs to be covered without having some big fancy system that looks great but wastes time and probably doesn’t get thru to employees anyway.
+I used the following ideas as an employee retention author to cover 95% of what needs to be communicated without having some big fancy system that looks great but wastes time and probably doesn’t get thru to employees anyway.

 - Have an open door so people come in and ask questions